Call Number 5

 (Please note that the COST Association can request additional information to substantiate the information contained within the documents submitted by STSM applicants).

-Deadline for applications to be submitted: 15th June 2018
+Deadline for applications to be submitted: until 15th February 2019

 8 - 9 November 2018, Ljubljana, Slovenia